Workout Tank Fabric Setup

 • Checked for transparency

-If it changes, the fabric is wrong.
+If the sample changes too much, the fabric is wrong.

 Key Fabric Metrics That Actually Matter